Pre-request scripts

 Generating random Values to test API

-Lets us take a case where we need to test a random test-user data available at an endpoint.
+Let us take a case where we need to test random test-user data available at an endpoint.

 Let us use the following GET API endpoint https://reqres.in/api/users/